loftywaif002/electricImp-mongoAtlas-stichApp/README.md

-# Workshop: Build an IoT Temperature Sensor with MongoDB Stitch & ElectricImp
+# Build an IoT Temperature Sensor with MongoDB Stitch & ElectricImp

 ## What We’ll Build